 Ever bought a game for $60/£50 on the day it released, then finished it just hours later?
 Chances are, you're either playing an FPS game from the late '00s, or you just got unlucky.
 The current trend in blockbuster singleplayer games is to make them long, or replayable, and it's definitely a good thing for people taking a chance on a new purchase.

-If you're among the thousands of people who just bought a Nintendo Switch in the current phase of panic buying, you're possibly wondering which games offer the best value in terms of hours played.
+If you're among the thousands of people who bought a Nintendo Switch in a panic buy, you're possibly wondering which games offer the best value in terms of hours played.
 That's why we've made this list, focused specifically on games that are really, really long.